tagcraft/Myntra-Clone/readme.md

 # Myntra Clone
-Your go-to Myntra clone: sleek, responsive, and powered by HTML, CSS, and JavaScript
+Your go-to Myntra clone: sleek, responsive, and powered by HTML, CSS